When is Outlander season 5 released? What’s going to happen? - TheNewsTrace

 — Outlander (@Outlander_STARZ) January 26, 2020

 Spoiler alert: Fraser’s Ridge isn’t actually in North Carolina.
-Scotland is the principle location used for filming Outlander, standing in for North America this season.
+Scotland is the primary location used for filming Outlander, standing in for North America this season.

 What number of episodes will there be?

 Seasons 5 and 6 will each get 12 episodes.
 If that appears brief to you, that’s as a result of it is.
 It’s the shortest order but from Starz.
-To present you a comparability, season Four was 13 episodes lengthy, which is the traditional quantity for American collection.
+To offer you a comparability, season Four was 13 episodes lengthy, which is the traditional quantity for American sequence.

 Add Comment